marcuswestin/WebViewJavascriptBridge/README.md

 1) Drag the `WebViewJavascriptBridge` folder into your project.

-(In the dialog, uncheck "Copy items into destination group's folder" and select "Create groups for any folders")
+  - In the dialog that appears, uncheck "Copy items into destination group's folder" and select "Create groups for any folders"

 2) Import the header file: